maartenbreddels/datapythonista.github.io/content/2019-07-22-pandas-the-two-cultures.md

 library I import to things like ``np``, ``pd``, ``plt`` to make sure I save those microseconds from typing the actual names the developers of those tools decided.
 And I really appreciate the software making as many decisions as needed to save me from having to spend the time on being explicit on what I want.
-Ok, this is a bit exagerated, and I don't really let my notebook names be untitled whatever, or use aliases, but I think you see my point.
+Ok, this is a bit exaggerated, and I don't really let my notebook names be untitled whatever, or use aliases, but I think you see my point.

 On the other hand, when working in **data engineering** I use vim, and I write all my code in